ayanyev/test-github-rx/readme.md

+#### Implementation description

+All tasks including bonus task are implemented according to requirements.

 ### Requirements

 The Project needs to compile and be executable on a state of the art Android Phone.
 Use SDK Level 21